-There are extremely useful for a number of reasons:
+Widgets are extremely useful for several reasons:

 - You can create rules so that widgets are only displayed when certain criteria are met.
-If you want to show a general widget that is visualized every time a PDF report is generated, you can choose to not include a widget logic rule.
+If you want to show a general widget that is visualized every time a PDF report is generated, you can choose not to include a widget logic rule.

-- Decide how you want them laid out on the page - left aligned, right aligned or full page width.
+- Decide how you want them laid out on the page - left-aligned, right-aligned, or full page width.
 This allows you to create a two-columned layout.